fr33bug/PWN/kernel-pwn-notes.md

 3.The target object should "stay" in the kernel during the xploitation stage.
 This is especially useful for tricky UAFs and race conditions.

+`userfaultfd` can satisfy the 3rd condition, and `setxattr` can satisfy the first two conditions.

 # 0x03 Articles to read

 https://a13xp0p0v.github.io/2020/11/30/slab-quarantine.html